Katson-com/docs/docs/centralq-chat/whitepaper.md

 ### Data Privacy and Ethical Use

 - **Private Data Handling**: CentralQ Chat treats private data with the utmost respect.
 User-uploaded documents and web content are exclusively used to enhance the chat experience and are not utilized for AI model training or any other purposes that could compromise user privacy.
-- **Telemetry and Chat Data**: While CentralQ Chat does collect telemetry data, including chat interactions, this information is used solely for analytical purposes to improve the app’s functionality.
+- **Telemetry and Chat Data**: While CentralQ Chat does collect telemetry data, including chat interactions, this information is used solely for analytical purposes to improve the app's functionality.
 It is never used for AI model training, ensuring that user interactions remain confidential and are utilized in a manner that respects user privacy.

 ### Ensuring Comprehensive Data Security